-While your friendly real estate lawyer may be a great transaction lawyer, criminal and traffic charges are a different animal.
+While your friendly real estate lawyer may be a great transaction lawyer, criminal and traffic charges are different animals.
 You want to find a lawyer who has experience negotiating the ins and outs of the court system and who knows how to put even your simple traffic ticket in the best position to cause you the least headache.
-For more serious matters, you want to put yourself in the best position to defend yourself and minimize or eliminate the consequences of a criminal conviction.
+You want to put yourself in the best place to defend yourself and minimize or eliminate the consequences of a criminal conviction for more serious matters.

 Luckily, Sussex County has several excellent criminal defense and traffic law attorneys.
-To determine the best one for you, review their websites, asks your friends and most importantly talk to the attorney.
-Ask them questions about their experience, how they intend to address your case, what are your responsibilities and what are the attorney’s responsibilities?
-Simply talking to the attorney and asking them questions, even if you can only talk to them on the phone, will often let you know whether you feel comfortable with that lawyer and whether they will be responsive to the needs of your case.
+To determine the best one for you, review their websites, ask your friends, and talk to the attorney.
+Ask them questions about their experience, how they intend to address your case, your responsibilities, and the attorney’s responsibilities?
+Simply talking to the attorney and asking them questions, even if you can only speak to them on the phone, will often let you know whether you feel comfortable with that lawyer and whether they will be responsive to the needs of your case.

 As you would with other important decisions, do your homework when you hire an attorney.
 If you have any questions, contact Ron Phillips at email@example.com or call 302-855-9300 (Georgetown) or 302-422-9300 (Milford) 302-628-9300 (Seaford).